The Sun and the Star

 The Sun and the Star was awarded the Common Sense Selection Seal for Families by Common Sense Media, listed as a Best Middle-Grade Fantasy of 2023 by Kirkus Reviews, and either simultaneously or subsequently translated into sixteen different languages.
-A sequel titled The Court of the Dead, which is the second book in The Nico di Angelo Adventures series, was released on September 23, 2025.
+The Sun and the Star was originally intended to be a standalone book, but the success of the novel led to the announcement of a sequel, The Court of the Dead, which is the second book in The Nico di Angelo Adventures series, which was released on September 23, 2025.

-Background

-The Sun and the Star was announced on October 6, 2021.
-As a cisgender heterosexual man, Rick Riordan decided to collaborate writing the novel with Mark Oshiro, an author of middle grade fiction centered on characters who are LGBTI children, and a longtime fan and an avid reader of the Camp Half-Blood Chronicles, to ensure that the perspectives of Nico di Angelo and Will Solace, a young gay boy and a young bisexual boy, respectively, as well the romantic relationship between the boys, would be as authentic as possible.
-Riordan and Oshiro created the synopsis and manuscript together and received equal credit for the book.
+Plot